isaac025/Minimal-Traning-UNet/index.md

 This project uses [the SLEAP](https://sleap.ai) deep-learning framework in order to train a UNet to estimate on body-parts of animals, in this case of flies.
-Developed by Talmo Pereira, Elena Sizikova, Carlos Gonzalez, Sheik-Sedat Touray and Isaac Lopez.
+Developed by Talmo Pereira, Elena Sizikova, Carlos Fernandez, Sheik-Sedat Touray and Isaac Lopez.

 ## What is SLEAP?